 Step-by-Step Guide to Making Chicken Korma

-Now that you have all the ingredients and tools ready, let’s get to the fun part – cooking!
-This step-by-step guide will take you through everything.
-It starts with making the fragrant korma paste and ends with the final touches for your delicious Chicken Korma.
+You have all the ingredients and tools ready, so let’s get on with the fun part – Cooking!
+This step-by-step tutorial will guide you through it all.
+From making the fragrant korma paste, to the finishing touches on your Chicken Korma.

 Just follow these instructions closely.
 You will be surprised at how simple it is to make this classic Indian dish in your kitchen.